lolosneakers/tiktok-scrapper/README.md

 Put tiktok username in *usernames.txt* and run node ```index.js```

 Then data go to ./datatiktok separate with different json file.
+(You have an exemple in ./datatiktok folder).

 --------